 Free Choice Time: All classes incorporate Free Choice Time, where the child moves freely from one interest center to another, exploring, experimenting, testing, asking questions, sharing information.

 Art: Offers creative expression through finger-painting, easel painting, clay, pasting, and other media.

-Block Construction: Encourages creative problem-solving activities; helps the child achieve understanding of sizes, shapes, and numbers, balance precision, form; encourages language development as he works, shares, and talks with others.
+Block Construction: Encourages creative problem-solving activities; helps the child achieve understanding of sizes, shapes, and numbers, balance precision, form; encourages language development as he/she works, shares, and talks with others.

-Family Living Centers: These centers stimulate self-expressive activities, dramatic play, and thus a better understanding of who she is and what she can do.
+Family Living Centers: These centers stimulate self-expressive activities, dramatic play, and thus a better understanding of who he/she is and what he/she can do.

 Manipulative Devices: Includes puzzles, stringing beads, devices designed to help build eye-hand coordination, number concepts, and concepts of shapes and sizes.

 Language Arts: Provides rich experiences in children’s literature, conversation, storytelling, puppets, and dramatization.
 These all establish a good foundation for reading.
 The goals are to help develop listening abilities, enlarge vocabulary, and to grow in ability to use language for expressing ideas, thinking through problems and to be better able to communicate with others.